Garry Kasparov: Early political activities

-Kasparov's grandfather was a staunch communist, but the young Kasparov gradually began to have doubts about the Soviet Union's political system at age 13 when he travelled abroad for the first time to Paris for a chess tournament.
-In 1981, at age 18, he read Solzhenitsyn's The Gulag Archipelago, a copy of which he bought while abroad.
+Kasparov's grandfather was a staunch communist, but the young Kasparov gradually began to have doubts about the Soviet Union's political system at age 13 when he travelled abroad for the first time in 1976 to Paris for a chess tournament.
+In 1981, at age 18, he read Aleksandr Solzhenitsyn's The Gulag Archipelago, a copy of which he bought while abroad.
 Nevertheless, Kasparov joined the Communist Party of the Soviet Union (CPSU) in 1984, and was elected to the Central Committee of Komsomol in 1987.
 In 1990, he left the party.

-In May 1990, Kasparov took part in the creation of the Democratic Party of Russia, which at first was a liberal anti-communist party, later shifting to centrism.
-Kasparov left the party on 28 April 1991, after its conference.
-He was also involved with the creation of the "Choice of Russia" bloc of parties in June 1993.
+In May 1990, Kasparov took part in the creation of the Democratic Party of Russia.
+He left the party on 28 April 1991, after its conference.
+Kasparov was also involved with the creation of the "Choice of Russia" bloc of parties in June 1993.
 He took part in the election campaign of Boris Yeltsin in 1996.
-In 2001 he voiced his support for the Russian television channel NTV.
+In 2001, he voiced his support for the Russian television channel NTV.

-After his retirement from chess in 2005, Kasparov turned to politics and created the United Civil Front, a social movement whose main goal is to "work to preserve electoral democracy in Russia".
+After his retirement from chess in 2005, Kasparov turned to politics and created the United Civil Front, a social movement whose main goal is to "work to preserve electoral democracy in Russia."
 He has vowed to "restore democracy" to Russia by restoring the rule of law.
 A year later the United Civil Front became part of The Other Russia.
-Kasparov was instrumental in setting up this coalition, which opposes Putin's government.
+Kasparov was instrumental in setting up this coalition, which opposes Putin's government and the United Russia party.
 The Other Russia was boycotted by the leaders of Russia's mainstream opposition parties, Yabloko and Union of Right Forces, due to its inclusion of both nationalist and radical groups.
 Kasparov has criticised these two parties as being secretly under the auspices of the Kremlin.